 There are a few different itineraries to have, depending on how much time you have to spend in Bulgaria.

-4-5 days: Start in Sofia, make your way to Veliko Tarnovo (or Tryavna, Apriltsi), spend 1-2 days there, Go to Rila (or Melnik) spend 1-2 days visiting those towns.
+4-5 days: Start in Sofia, make your way to Veliko Tarnovo (or Tryavna, Apriltsi), spend 1-2 days there, Go to Rila (or Melnik), and spend 1-2 days visiting those towns.

 Best Time To Visit Bulgaria

-There’s never a bad time to visit Bulgaria.
-Even in the dead of winter between November and March, the Balkan mountains have some of the best skiing in Europe, and many come specifically for that.
+There’s never a wrong time to visit Bulgaria.
+Even in the dead of winter, between November and March, the Balkan mountains have some of the best skiing in Europe, and many come specifically for that.

-We prefer the cooler spring weather while we are hiking so March through April is a great time for us.
+We prefer the cooler spring weather while hiking, so March through April is an excellent time.
 There aren’t as many tourists around at this time, and you still get that fresh mountain air.

-There are things to do in Bulgaria in July, but also in September, December and April.
+There are things to do in Bulgaria in July, September, December, and April.

-A lot of people get excited about Rose Harvest, which lasts 20 days from late May to the middle of June.
-However, like stated, there is never a bad time for visiting Bulgaria.
+Many people get excited about Rose Harvest, which lasts 20 days from late May to the middle of June.
+However, as stated, there is never a bad time to visit Bulgaria.

 Best Places To Go In Bulgaria

-Below are six small towns in Bulgaria, which give you a great taste of the country while enjoying a very laid-back, worry-free vacation.
-Although they aren’t huge Bulgaria cities, they are definitely among the top places to see in Bulgaria.
+Below are six small towns in Bulgaria that give you a great taste of the country while enjoying a laid-back, worry-free vacation.
+Although they aren’t huge Bulgaria cities, they are definitely among Bulgaria’s top places to see.

 Sitting two hours south of Sofia in the Kyustendil Province of southwest Bulgaria, Rila is a small town of fewer than 3,000 inhabitants.
 It lies in the valley of the mountains at 2,000 feet above sea level.